Unicode Explained: A Beginner's Guide to Character Encoding

 Why Character Count Differs from Byte Count

-In UTF-8, an ASCII character (A–Z) uses 1 byte, a European accented character uses 2 bytes, a CJK character uses 3 bytes, and an emoji uses 4 bytes.
+In UTF-8, an ASCII character (A–Z) uses 1 byte, a European accented character uses 2 bytes, a CJK character uses 3 bytes (see our guide on fullwidth vs halfwidth characters), and an emoji uses 4 bytes.
 This means a 10-character string could be anywhere from 10 to 40 bytes depending on the characters used.

 Emoji and Unicode

-Emoji are Unicode characters, but they are more complex than they appear:
+Emoji are among the most complex elements in Unicode.
+As our emoji Unicode counting guide explains, they are more complex than they appear:

 Practical Implications for Developers